How Digital to Analogue Conversion Works

 Finally, logic "1" on input terminal "A" again causes an input current of 1 ㎃ which will halve at the junction "1".
 The resulting 500 ㎂ arrives at Junction "2" and is again halved to leave 250 ㎂ going on to Junction "3".
 Half of this will go on to Junction "4" where again it will split in half to leave 62.5 ㎂ in the load and hence an output voltage of 0.0625 volts.

-This ladder can be expanded to accommodate any number of input bits and each input will cause a binary weighted output voltage.
-By applying the received parallel data words to the input terminals of a R/2R ladder, an output voltage will be created which will be a step version of the original analogue signal.
-However, suitable filters can remove most of the step effects caused by the digitising process to leave a perfectly acceptable representation of the original analogue signal.
+This ladder can be expanded to accommodate any number of input bits, and each input will cause a binary weighted output voltage.
+Applying the received parallel data words to the input terminals of an R/2R ladder will create an output voltage, which will be a step version of the original analogue signal.
+However, suitable filters can remove most of the step effects caused by the digitising process, leaving a perfectly acceptable representation of the original analogue signal.

-In the case of multiplexed phone circuits, the output will be electronically routed to the required destination but all will use the same ladder network and associated circuitry.
-This means that the cost of reproducing multiple signals is only very slightly more than operating on a single channel.
-If two signals are required simultaneously then two complete channels of D to A must be provided regardless of cost.
+In the case of multiplexed phone circuits, the output will be electronically routed to the required destination, but all will use the same ladder network and associated circuitry.
+This means that the cost of reproducing multiple signals is slightly more than operating on a single channel.
+If two signals are required simultaneously, then two complete channels of D to A must be provided regardless of cost.

-In "real" phone systems using digital signalling, the quality can be improved by several techniques.
+In "real" phone systems using digital signalling, several techniques can improve the quality.

-Companding - Is used to compress the dynamic range of the analogue signal such that loud and quiet signals fully utilise the available number of coding levels during the A to D process.
-The original signal levels are restored following D to A conversion so the output "sounds" correct.
+Companding - This is used to compress the dynamic range of the analogue signal such that loud and quiet signals fully utilise the available number of coding levels during the A to D process.
+The original signal levels are restored following the D to A conversion so the output "sounds" correct.

 Weighting - The voltage level between adjacent codes does not have to be the same.
-Analysis of speech waveforms indicates that changes occur more rapidly in some amplitude regions than others and it would, therefore, be more efficient to have more digital levels available in such regions.
+Analysis of speech waveforms indicates that changes occur more rapidly in some amplitude regions than others.
+Therefore, having more digital levels available in such regions would be more efficient.

 DSP - Digital signal processing can be used once the analogue signal has been converted into digital form.
-Modern computer speed and power will allow some intelligent processing of the data before its being re-converted back into the analogue output.
+Modern computer speed and power will allow intelligent data processing before it reverts to the analogue output.

 Related ArticlesThese articles may also be of interest to you